-This technical regulation includes a restriction that the onions must be sold within 120 days of its harvest, even if the product is refrigerated; or within 75 days of its harvest, if the onions are stored at a temperature between 25 and 30 degrees Celsius.
-The regulation also includes specific packaging and labeling materials, among other requirements for sampling and testing by AUPSA.
+This technical regulation includes a restriction that the onions must be sold within 120 days of harvest if refrigerated or within 75 days of harvest if the onions are stored at a temperature between 25 and 30 degrees Celsius.
+The regulation also includes specific packaging and labeling materials, among other requirements for sampling and testing by MIDA' Quarantine Directorate.

-Onions must be free of the pest Ditylenchus dipsaci and must be stated on the Additional Declarations line of the APHIS/PPQ Phytosanitary Export Certificate, which is required through a laboratory analysis with a result of free of Ditylenchus dipsaci.
-Another nematode analysis for Ditylenchus dipsaci will be performed by MIDA's Laboratory of Plant Health, once the shipment arrives into Panama, creating double testing for the same shipment of onions.
+Onions must be free of the pest Ditylenchus dipsaci and must be stated on the Additional Declarations line of the APHIS/PPQ Phytosanitary Export Certificate.
+A laboratory analysis with a result of free of Ditylenchus dipsaci is no longer required before embarkation of the shipment to Panama.
+A nematode analysis for Ditylenchus dipsaci will be performed by MIDA's Laboratory of Plant Health, once the shipment arrives in Panama.